maceto2016/maceto2016/README.md

 <td><ul>
 <li>I've created a PWA SALES FORCE APP with support for integration with any ERP on the market.
 The frontend part was developed using JQUERY Mobile framework.
 </li>
-<li>I've working with IoT solutions, including IoT device/shield programming  (ESP8266 family), developing MQTT/APP servers, APP clients, integration with voice assistents, etc.</li>
+<li>I've working with IoT solutions, including IoT device/shield programming  (ESP8266 family), developing MQTT/APP servers, APP clients, integration with voice assistents, AI Computer Vision on ONVIF devices, etc.</li>
 <li>Currently I've been working with  APP development outsourcing using GoLang / NestJS / VueJS / React / Kafka among other technologies.
 </li>
 </ul></td>